gmcgibbon/feedforward-neural-net-slides/src/slides/slide-11.md

 ## Hyperparameters

 Hyperparameters are the secret sauce of ANNs.
 They are predefined values used to shape aspects of a neural net.
+Hyperparameters cannot be learned and are never adjusted.

 Vertical: